 POL ICY STATEMENT 1

 1. Definitions 1

 2. Introduction 1

-3. Ethos 2
+3. Ethos 1

-4. Aims 3
+4. Aims

-5. Entitlement 4
+5. Entitlement

 6. Implementation

 7. Child protection during emergencies

-8. Review
+8. Review 6

-DCEDURES
+PRO OCEDURES 1

-1. Roles and responsibilities -
+1. Roles and responsibilities 1

-1 .1 The role of the Governing Body
+1.1 The role of the Governing Body 1

-1.1 The role of the Head teacher
+1.2 The role of the Head teacher

 1.3 The role of the Designated Safeguarding Lead (DSL)

-1.4 The designated teacher for looked-after/cared for and previously looked-after/cared for children
+1.4 The designated teacher for looked-after and previously looked-after children

 1.5 The role of teachers

+1.6 The role of the school counsellor

-1.6 1.7 The role of ALL staff (including supply staff and volunteers)
+1.7 The role of ALL staff (including supply staff and volunteers)

 2. Supporting pupils at risk

 2.1 Children who may be particularly vulnerable and early help assessment

 2.2 Children in need

-2.3 Children requiring mental health support 10
+2.3 2.4 Children requiring mental health support

-2.4 Pupils with SEN/Disabilities or physical health issues

-2.5 Elective Home Education (EHE)

-2.6 2.7 Children who are lesbian, gay, bisexual or gender questioning Contextual safeguarding
+2.4 2.5 Contextual safeguarding

-2.8 Private fostering
+2.6 Private fostering

-3. Recognising types of abuse and neglect and significant harm 11
+3. Recognising types of abuse and neglect and significant harm

-3.1 Abuse 12
+3.1 Abuse

 3.2 Physical abuse

 3.3 Emotional abuse

 3.4 Sexual abuse

+3.5 Neglect

-3.5 3.6 Neglect Specific safeguarding issues
+3.6 Specific safeguarding issues

-5.0 Child Sexual Exploitation (CSE)
+Child Sexual Exploitation (CSE)

 Serious violence

-Child Criminal Exploitation (CCE) including county lines and modern slavery This activity can happen locally as well as across the UK; no specified distance of travel is required.
-For further informa

 Mental health

-Domestic abuse -
+Domestic abuse 14

 'Honour based' abuse (HBA)

-Preventing radicalisation Children missing from home, care or education
+Preventing radicalisation

 Homelessness

 Upskirting

-л Other issues covered by Annex B - Keeping Children Safe in Education What school staff should do if they have concerns about a child
+Other issues covered by Annex B - Keeping Children Safe in Education

+4. What school staff should do if they have concerns about a child 16

-4. E Dealing with a report from a child
+5. Dealing with a report from a child 17

-5. c Induction and training
+6. Induction and training 19

-6. 7

 7. Communication

-8. Record keeping
+8. Record keeping 20

-9. Safeguarding concerns or allegations against adults working with children
+9. Safeguarding concerns or allegations against adults working with children 21

-9.1 9.2 Supply teachers and all contracted staff Non-recent allegations
+9.1 Supply teachers and all contracted staff 25

+9.2 Non-recent allegations

-10. Concerns or allegations that do not meet the harm threshold (low-level concerns) 27
+10. Concerns or allegations that do not meet the harm threshold (low-level concerns) 25

-10.1 Responding to low-level concerns 27
+10.1 Responding to low-level concerns 26

-11. Managing allegations against other pupils (child on child abuse) 28
+11. Managing allegations against other pupils (child on child abuse) 26

-11.1 Safeguarding concerns or allegations 29
+11.1 Safeguarding concerns or allegations 27

 11.2 Harmful sexual behaviour

-11.3 Minimising the risk of child on child safeguarding concerns
+11.3 Minimising the risk of child on child safeguarding concerns 29

-11.4 11.5 Possible actions in response to a concern or allegation against a pupil Risk assessment
+11.4 Possible actions in response to a concern or allegation against a pupil

+11.5 Risk assessment

 11.6 Unsubstantiated, unfounded, false or malicious reports

-11.7 Working with parents and carers 33
+11.7 Working with parents and carers

-12. Whistleblowing 33
+12. Whistleblowing 32

-13. Supporting pupils with medical conditions 34
+13. Supporting pupils with medical conditions 33

-14. Alternative provision 35
+14. Alternative provision 33

-15. Working with other agencies 35
+15. Working with other agencies 33

-16. Partnership with parents 35
+16. Partnership with parents 34

-17. Professional confidentiality and information sharing 36
+17. Professional confidentiality and information sharing 34

-18. Curriculum and staying safe 37
+18. Curriculum and staying safe 35

-19. Supervision and support 38
+19. Supervision and support 35

-20. Safe working practice 38
+20. Safe working practice 37

-21. Online safety 39
+21. Online safety 37

 21.1 Managing online filtering and monitoring

-21.2 Cyber crime
+21.2 Cyber crime 38

-22. Complaints 40
+22. Complaints 38

-23. Safer recruitment, selection, pre-employment vetting and ongoing vigilance 40
+23. Safer recruitment, selection, pre-employment vetting and ongoing vigilance 38

-23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 40
+23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended

+Entitlement) (Amendments) Regulations 2018

-24. Referral to the Disclosure and Barring Service (DBS) 41
+24. Referral to the Disclosure and Barring Service (DBS) 39

-25. Referral to Ofsted / Local Child Protection Agency 41
+25. Referral to Ofsted / Local Child Protection Agency 40

-26. The use of school premises by other organisations 41
+26. The use of school premises by other organisations 40

-27. Safety and suitability of premises, environment and equipment 42
+27. Safety and suitability of premises, environment and equipment 40

-28. Summary 42
+28. Summary 41

-29. Monitoring and review 42
+29. Monitoring and review 41